hedzr/cmdr/README.md

 - WIP: v1.6.11
   - bugs fixed
     - fixed the group of built-in cmds/flags,
+    - for sequence `-v5 -v`, the valid short option `-v5` will be reported as `can't be found`,
     - ...
   - apis break:
     <details>